-It’s best to ask your partner and older kids to let you know if they ever change the baby monitor’s camera position, so that you can ensure any changes are being made from within household access.
+It’s best to ask your partner and older kids to let you know if they change the baby monitor’s camera position so you can be sure any changes are being made from within household access.

 Opt for audio alerts

 This is because disabling the audio from your child’s room will prevent you from hearing the unusual audio that’s often linked with access from a hacker.